otrv4/otrv4/otrv4.md

 ##### Decrypting the message

-After verifying `sigma` on the Auth-I message, a participant (Alice in the above overview) can decrypt an attached encrypted message if it was attached.
-This has to be done prior to receiving any other data message, or sending one.
-For this, the participant:
+After verifying `sigma` on the Auth-I message, a participant (Alice in the above overview) can decrypt an attached encrypted message if present.
+For this, the
+participant:

 * Increments the ratchet id `i = i + 1`.
 * Derives the next receiving chain key by using the `chain_key_r` already